CHARDHAM YATRA 2023

 Chardham Yatra encompasses the most sacred temples situated in Uttarakhand, holding immense significance for Hindus.
 Undertaking this pilgrimage is believed to be a pathway towards attaining Moksh (liberation), making it a cherished aspiration for every Hindu to undertake at least once in their lifetime.
 The Chardham consists primarily of four temples: Yamunotri, Gangotri, Kedarnath, and Badrinath, each located in different districts of Uttarakhand.
 These temples are accompanied by fascinating legends.
 For example, the Pandavas constructed the five Kedars in ancient times while in search of Lord Shiva, seeking his blessings for Moksh after their victory over the Kauravas.
 Badrinath, established by Adi Yogi Shankaracharya in ancient times, is revered as the divine abode of Lord Vishnu.
 Each year, millions of devotees embark on the Chardham Yatra to witness the enchanting beauty and spiritual aura of these sacred places.

 Origin of Salient Rivers

-There are 5 Points where the two rivers meet and these points are also known as the Prayag.
+The points where the two rivers meet are referred to as Prayag.
+There are five such significant locations..
 There are 5 Prayag which are Vishnuprayag, Nandprayag, Karnaprayag, Rudraprayag, and Devprayag

 – It is the place where the river Alaknanda and Nandakini meets.